SYNERGY MEGATRON™ Indications, Safety and Warnings

 - Patients with 3 vessel disease.

-- Static magnetic field of up to and including 3.0 Tesla
+- Static magnetic field of 3.0 Tesla and 1.5 Tesla only

 - Arrhythmias, including ventricular fibrillation, ventricular tachycardia and heart block